subhashissuara/AnimeHeaven/README.md

 4. Place the media accordingly in the project or import it from `Admin` page in the website.
 5. Import `animeheaven.sql` in phpMyAdmin.
 6. Enjoy!

-# Features

-- Search keywords to fetch results from database based on movie name or movie genre.
-- Registration & login page.
-- Account page, to change account details.
-- Admin page, to add videos to the database (hidden from normal user accounts).
-- Homepage with carousel of upcoming movies, rows of movies based on genre (data is dynamically fetched from database).
-- Session detection to avoid unauthorized access.
-- Full page HTML5 video player that plays movies based on id given in url query.

 # Screenshots